badoubadou/pure-css-percentage-circle/README.md

 Description:

-A pure CSS circular bar view with animation, inspired by André Firchow.
+A pure CSS circular bar view with animation, based on André Firchow work.
 I translated to stylus, added some animation and used data attribute for the percentage.

 How to use it:
 	Load the cpbs.css in the document’s head section.